jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: Okay.

-A: And are there remedies for the headaches and the little...
+A: And are there remedies for the headaches are in the book.

 Q: Yeah, I've been...this morning I used the orange juice honey thing, and it helped. [unintelligible] I was down all day.
 Yeah.